christopherstenson/christopherstenson.github.io/_posts/2017-02-01-example-objects.md

 ### Quote

-> "What do you get when you cross an insomniac, an unwilling agnostic and a dyslexic?"
->
-> "I give."
->
-> "You get someone who stays up all night torturing himself mentally over the question of whether or not there's a dog."
+#### Attributed

 > They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety.
 >
 > _Benjamin Franklin_

+#### Unattributed

+> What do you get when you cross an insomniac, an unwilling agnostic and a dyslexic?
+>
+> You get someone who stays up all night torturing himself mentally over the question of whether or not there's a dog.

 ### Table